 Only in the 20th century ruins were partially uncovered and reconstructed, works continue up to this day.
 Leptis Magna Musem was built near the ruins and it preserves much artwork found in this site.

-Leptis Magna was almost completely rebuilt in an united style in the times of Septimius Severus.
-Planning and construction of this magnificent city was an important achievement in urban planning, and city was that prosperous, that its citizens invested in new directions in architecture and art.
-Thus Leptis Magna is a true showcase of Roman planning, architecture and art, but it includes also a fusion of local, African traditions and crafts.
+Leptis Magna was almost completely rebuilt in a united style in the times of Septimius Severus.
+Planning and construction of this magnificent city was an important achievement in urban planning, and the city was that prosperous, that its citizens invested in new directions in architecture and art.
+Thus Leptis Magna is a true showcase of Roman planning, architecture, and art, but it includes also a fusion of local, African traditions and crafts.

-Some of important details and structures in Leptis Magna are:
+Some of the important details and structures in Leptis Magna are:

 - Forum – heart of every Roman city, built in the times of Septimius Severus.
 Arches of forum are adorned with heads of Gorgon Medusa.